TriBITSPub/TriBITS/tribits/doc/guides/users_guide/TribitsUsersGuide.rst

 the foundations for `TriBITS Automated Testing`_ is then given.
 The topic of TriBITS `Multi-Repository Support`_ is examined next.  `Development Workflows`_ using TriBITS is then explored.
 This is followed by a set of detailed `Howtos`_.
-Later some `Additional Topics`_ are presented that don't fit well into other sections.
+Later some `Miscellaneous Topics`_ are presented that don't fit well into other sections.
 Then the main bulk of the detailed reference material for TriBITS is given in the section `TriBITS Detailed Reference Documentation`_.
 Finally, several bits of information are provided in the `Appendix`_.

 .. include:: ../TribitsGuidesBody.rst